One Small Step: DIY Participant Course

 Below you can access each lesson in this self-directed course.
 Feel free to skip around and seek out the tools and sections that best suit your needs!

-Welcome to The Great Listen 2020!
+Welcome to The Great Listen 2021!
 This course includes everything you need to bring StoryCorps into your classroom and be part of this year’s Great Thanksgiving Listen.
-Click any of the lessons below to get right to the resources.
+Click “login to enroll” above and then browse the lessons below to get started.

 Looking for more educational resources?
 Our StoryCorps DIY: Education course includes additional tools and lesson plans for your classroom.